 Mental health has emerged as one of the biggest concerns for people around the world today.
 The growing prevalence of mental health issues is probably the reason behind the changing mindset.
 The pandemic has brought even more attention to mental wellness because stress and anxiety are rampant worldwide.
 The good thing is that patients are more open about these diseases now and no longer see them as a stigma.
-Further, the treatment approach has come a long way as patients and practitioners do not see medication as the only remedy for mental health issues like chronic depression, bipolar disease, anxiety, and stress.
+Further, the treatment approach has come a long way, as patients and practitioners do not see medication as the only remedy for mental health issues like chronic depression, bipolar disease, anxiety, and stress.

-But countless people end up suffering more only because they fail to recognize and accept the problem in the first place.
-If you want to overcome such health issues, recognizing them is the first step.
+But countless people end up suffering more only because they fail to recognise and accept the problem in the first place.
+If you want to overcome such health issues, recognising them is the first step.
 Following this, you need to devise a treatment plan that works for the long haul.
 With mental wellness, sustaining it is a more daunting challenge than securing it in the first place.
 Patients overcome the disease with treatment and develop the symptoms again down the line.
 A therapy that offers lasting relief is ideal for treating it for good.
 Functional medicine is a solution that covers you on these fronts.
 Let us explain how it can take you a step closer to long-term mental wellness.

 Key principles of functional medicine

 Functional medicine is a form of integrative medicine that differs a lot from conventional therapies.
-It incorporates factors like lifestyle practices, environmental factors, and genetics of a patient to create a personalized treatment plan.
+It incorporates factors like lifestyle practices, environmental factors, and the genetics of a patient to create a personalised treatment plan.
 There is nothing like one-size-fits-all with this treatment approach, as every patient is seen as a unique individual.
 Additionally, this therapy takes a holistic approach to healthcare, looking for the root cause of the medical issue rather than treating the visible symptoms.
 The specialist reviews your medical history, genetics, hormones, toxicity levels, and other factors to provide a plan that addresses them.
 The treatment goes beyond medication and includes dietary enhancements, nutritional supplements, exercise, lifestyle changes, and neurotoxin removal.

 The standard medical approach is not apt